Martchus/syncthingtray/README.md

 The section "[Known bugs and workarounds](#known-bugs-and-workarounds)" below contains further information and workarounds for certain caveats like the positioning issues under Wayland.

-There is also an *experimental* UI for mobile devices with Android integration.

 ## Features
 * Provides quick access to most frequently used features but does not intend to replace the official web-based UI